-- Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - 4).
-Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems. - 5).
-Radioactive contaminants that can be naturally-occurring or be the result of oil and gas production and mining activities.
+3).
+Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.

+4).
+Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems.

+5).
+Radioactive contaminants that can be naturallyoccurring or be the result of oil and gas production and mining activities.

 Groundwater from OWS wells contains manganese, a naturally occurring metal which is removed through oxidation and filtration at the OWS Treatment Plant.
-Manganese was not detected in the filter-effluent during 2021.
+Manganese was not detected in the filter-effluent during 2022.
 Lake Casitas has no industrial water runoff and limited urban runoff as few residents still live in the immediate watershed.
-There is no oil or gas production in our watershed and one rock quarry mine is located in the indirect watershed upstream of the Robles Diversion Canal.
+There is no oil or gas production in our watershed and one rock guarry mine is located in the indirect watershed upstream of the Robles Diversion Canal.
+Radiological monitoring results for OWS and CMWD sources are below the reporting detection limit.